alvis/presetter/packages/preset-strict/README.md

 After installation, your project file structure should resemble the following, or include more configuration files if you also installed other presets.

-Implement your business logic under `source` and prepare tests under `spec`.
+Implement your business logic under `src` and prepare tests under `spec`.

-**TIPS** You can always change the source directory to other (e.g. src) by setting the `source` variable in `presetter.config.ts`.
+**TIPS** You can always change the source directory to other (e.g. src) by setting the `src` variable in `presetter.config.ts`.
 See the [customization](https://github.com/alvis/presetter/blob/master/packages/preset-essentials#customization) section below for more details.

 ```
 (root)